 Only 13 states are able to notify the rules.
 The included states are Odisha, Gujarat, Uttar Pradesh, Madhya Pradesh, Bihar and Maharashtra.

 The much-awaited Real Estate Act is coming to force sooner and it brings the promise of protecting the rights of the consumers while leading in transparency.
-However, only 13 states and Union Territories have been notified for such rules.
+However, only 13 states and Union Territories have been notified of such rules.

 The government has tried to bring the legislation in order to protect the home buyers while encouraging the authentic private players.
 The Real Estate (Regulation and Development) Bill, 2016 that was passed last year in March came into effect from May 1.